Skip to content

 • Collection or delivery dates: From 20 December

-Morrisons’ festive food-to-order bookings are now open.
-Delicious-looking small plates such as The Best Scottish scallop and king prawn gratins (£6.50, Morrisons.com) are on the menu, while party plates and sharers include the likes of Plant Revolution squash, chestnut and cranberry wreath (£6, Morrisons.com), and a sausage roll festive wreath – this is bound to be a favourite at the buffet (£10, Morrisons.com).
-The pork, sage and red onion stuffing (£15 Morrisons.com) is topped with a festive pastry design and looks like a fun centrepiece.
+Morrisons’ festive food-to-order bookings are open but you’ll need to move quickly to secure the final ones.
+Delicious-looking small plates such as The Best Scottish scallop and king prawn gratins (£6.50, Morrisons.com) are on the menu, while party plates and sharers include the likes of Plant Revolution squash, chestnut and cranberry wreath (£6, Morrisons.com), and a sausage roll festive wreath – this is bound to be a favourite at the buffet (£8, Morrisons.com).
+The pork, sage and red onion stuffing (£12, Morrisons.com) is topped with a festive pastry design and looks like a fun centrepiece.

 Sure to dazzle, there’s a chocolate praline star (£15, Morrisons.com), while the traditional Basque winter berry cheesecake (£10, Morrisons.com) and the sticky toffee pudding with a caramel sauce centre (£8, Morrisons.com) will be hard to choose between, so it’s safe to say dessert lovers have a lot to get excited about.